-The Ministers of Agriculture and Forestry of the ASEAN Member States plus China, Japan and Korea approved the Project in their meeting held in October 2002 in Lao PDR.
-The 1st Phase of the Project has the period of five years, from 2003 to 2007.
+The Ministers of Agriculture and Forestry of the ASEAN Member States plus China, Japan and Korea approved the AFSIS Project in their meeting held in October 2002 in Lao PDR.
+The 1st phase of the AFSIS Project had the period of five years, from 2003 to 2007.
 It is led and coordinated by Thailand, in particular, the Office of Agricultural Economics (OAE), Ministry of Agriculture and Cooperatives.
-The 2nd Phase has the period of 5 years from 2008 – 2012.
+The 2nd phase of the Project had the period of five years from 2008 – 2012.
 Since 2013, later, AFSIS had been perform its functions as a transition period to be a permanent mechanism.
 However, the 38th Special SOM AMAF and the 16th SSOM AMAF+3 agreed AFSIS to maintain as a “PROJECT” led by Thailand with support from Plus Three Countries since 2016 onwards.

 AFSIS or ASEAN Food Security Information System is a project led by Thailand to provide the reliable information on food security as well as to harmonize regional information system in the concern of food security in ASEAN region to ensure the short and long term food security in region.